Data Loss Prevention Best Practices for the Cloud: Complete Guide

 Data discovery and management

-Data discovery and management will enable your IT team to achieve data visibility within your cloud.
+Data discovery and management enables your IT team to achieve data visibility within your cloud environment.
 Without this visibility, efficient control over data integrity is impossible.

 This practice requires that you discover and catalog all the data in your cloud.
 Next, you need to categorize it in accordance with its sensitivity and value for the organization.
-It will help you create DLP policies and data retention rules.
-It will also enable you to set the rules for the deletion of obsolete data.
+This helps you create DLP policies and data retention rules.
+It also enables you to set the rules for the deletion of obsolete data.

-Data discovery and categorization should be regular for your team.
+Data discovery and categorization should be a regular practice for your team.

 Data behavior monitoring